Alfa Romeo Giulietta (1954)

-History
+Giulietta Sprint, Veloce

 The first Giulietta to be introduced was the Giulietta Sprint 2+2 coupé at the 1954 Turin Motor Show.
 Designed by Franco Scaglione at Bertone, it was produced at the coachbuilder's Grugliasco plant near Turin.
 Owing to overwhelming demand upon the model's introduction, the earliest Giulietta Sprints were hand-built by Alfa Romeo with bodywork made at Bertone and Ghia providing interior and electrical components.
 Approximately 200–1000 "pre-production" cars were made in this manner, with numerous cosmetic and mechanical differences from the later production cars built at Grugliasco.

-A year later, at the Turin Motor Show in April 1955, the Sprint was joined by the 4-door saloon Berlina.

-In mid 1955, the open two-seat Giulietta Spider, featuring convertible bodywork by Pinin Farina.
-In 1957, a more powerful Berlina version, called Giulietta T.I.
-(Turismo Internazionale), was presented with minor cosmetic changes to the hood, the dial lights and rear lamps.
+In 1956, the initially competition-oriented Sprint Veloce version arrived.
+Weight dropped from 852 to 780 kg thanks to various weight-saving efforts, including removing the roll-down windows and mechanisms in favor of sliding, plexiglass units.
+The Sprint Veloce also did not receive the chromed hubcaps of the standard Sprint.
+Thanks to two horizontal twin-barrel Weber 40 DCOE3 carburettors, an electric Bendix fuel pump, and a raised compression ratio of 9.5:1, power climbed to 90 PS at 6,500 rpm with torque of 12.0 kgm at 4,500 rpm.
+Alfa Romeo also issued an SAE gross rating of 104 PS which may be seen in period brochures.
+The Sprint Veloce did enter competitions, claiming the first three positions in its class at the 1956 Mille Miglia, for instance, but it was frequently bought as a small gran turismo and Alfa accordingly introduced a Confortevole ("comfortable") version, featuring wind-down plexiglass door windows in aluminium frames, chromed hubcaps, and different, larger headlamps.
+Around 200 Confortevoles were built.